josephmidura/JosephMidura/README.md

 ### Hello 👋

-I'm Joseph Midura.
+I'm Joe.
 My background is in engineering.
 I like open source software and working with data.
 I'm currently exploring the world of service mesh management.

 <!--#### Find me around the web: